marco-vb/FEUP-HSCompiler/README.md

 );
 ```

 The compiler is divided into three main parts: the lexer, the parser and the assembler.
 The lexer is responsible for reading the input string and converting it into a list of tokens.
 The parser is responsible for reading the list of tokens and converting it into a list of Statements.
-The assembler is responsible for reading the list of Statements and converting it into a list of instructions.
+After this there is a compile step where the list of Statements is translated into instructions of our virtual machine.
+Finally, the assembler takes this list of instructions and executes them one by one, effectively running the code and producing a result.

+<p style="page-break-after: always;">&nbsp;</p>

 ## Our Solution